 - Any baby or child with severe diarrhoea and vomiting.
 (For example, if they have passed five or more diarrhoeal stools and/or vomited two or more times in the previous 24 hours.)

-In most cases, traveller's diarrhoea does not need any specific treatment.
+In most cases, specific treatment of traveller's diarrhoea is not needed.
 The most important thing is to make sure that you drink plenty of fluids to avoid lack of fluid in your body (dehydration).